Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 Operators > Consultants

 Advice without execution is useless.
 I don't just tell you what to do—I do it with you.
 I build systems, lead teams, and deliver results.
+That's why fractional COO/CDO models work—you get the operator, not the PowerPoint.

 Sustainability > Quick Fixes

 I'm not interested in short-term wins that create long-term problems.
 The systems I build are designed to outlast my engagement.
+Our revenue operations guide covers the frameworks that endure.

 Alignment > Heroics

 Revenue problems are rarely just fundraising problems.
 They're alignment problems.
 When development, finance, data, and operations don't talk — nothing works.
-That's why the GTG Network exists: a team that's already aligned, ready to deploy across functions from day one.
+That's why the GTG Collective exists: a team that's already aligned, ready to deploy across functions from day one.

 Forecasting > Hope

 You can't run a development operation on wishful thinking.
 I build zero-based budgets, quarterly reforecasts, and disciplined accountability systems that deliver 1% accuracy.
+We've documented this approach in our case studies.

 Own Your Channels